 But don’t worry, because we know how to please everyone at the same time when it comes to food.
 Below is a list of fun restaurants that all serve good food at reasonable price points.
 So you can focus on the important things, like passive aggressively suggesting that they stay in a hotel next time.

 Deep dish pizza is something Chicago is known for, and it seems to be a polarizing topic - just ask your friend from New York.
 So if you feel like making a case for it, go to Pequod’s.
 You’re here for pan-style deep dish pies, with sauce underneath the toppings (unlike traditional deep dish pizzas, which have the sauce on top).
-What really sets these pizzas apart is their “caramelized” crust, also known as the burnt edges of crispy cheese around the outside of a pie.
+What really sets these pizzas apart is their “caramelized” crust, also known as the burnt edges of crispy cheese around the outside of the pie.
 There are two locations, one in Morton Grove and one in Lincoln Park, but we prefer the Lincoln Park location - it’s basically a sports bar, and perfect for a group.

 Hot dogs and Italian beef sandwiches are treated almost as reverently as pizza in Chicago, and the Portillo’s in River North does both very well.
 So if you need something quick and classic, this is a must-stop.
 Just know that a trip here can be intimidating - it’s kind of a sh*tshow inside.
 There are tons of people in multiple lines, and the whole huge place is decorated like a garage sale (in a really clean garage).
 Your job is to make sure of two things: one, that everyone stays in line for Portillo’s Hot Dogs (ignore Barnelli’s, which shares the space), and two, that at least one hot dog and one Italian beef are on the table.
 Bonus points if you order a chocolate cake shake - that’s when you know you’ve done this spot right.

 Sometimes when people from either coast visit the Midwest they expect every meal to be meat-centric and heavy.
 We find the best way to handle this is to meet their expectations and take them somewhere with lots of pork and beer.
 The Publican has both of those things, but there’s an equal amount of menu space devoted to seafood and vegetables - so you can prove there’s more to this city than the meat sweats.
-Plus, the space is dominated by a wooden communal table that will make everyone feel like they’re eating in a castle.
+Plus, the space is dominated by a giant communal table that will make everyone feel like they’re eating in a castle.
 So you can cross that Medieval Times trip off your to-do list.

 Summer House is ideal for entertaining people who are trying to keep things on the healthier side, but the very best thing about this place is that it works for almost anyone.
-There are plenty of solid fish and vegetable dishes here, and an entire section of the menu is dedicated to gluten-free dishes.
+There are plenty of solid fish and vegetable dishes here, and an entire section of the menu is dedicated to gluten-free options.
 Plus, there’s a pastry case with excellent baked goods - most of which, thankfully, have tons of gluten.

 If you’re looking to go out with a big group, 90 Miles is the spot.
 No other city has BYOB restaurants like Chicago, so flaunt this fact by encouraging everyone to bring their own personal handle of choice.
 It’s a chill atmosphere here, with colorful artwork and an open-air space.
-Make sure at least one person orders a cubano, and get tostones and deep fried sweet plantains for the table.
+Make sure at least one person orders a Cubano, and get tostones and deep fried sweet plantains for the table.
 Are personal handles a good idea?
 Of course not.
 But your friends will love the fact that you’re allowed to bring them.

 Save Monteverde for your New York friends who like good food and won’t shut the f*ck up about how they think restaurants here probably aren’t as good.
-Monteverde can go toe-to-toe with the best of them, and even better, neither the prices at Monteverde nor the rent is too damn high.
+Monteverde can go toe-to-toe with the best of them, and even better, neither the prices nor the rent here is too damn high.
 Order all of the pastas, particularly the cacio whey pepe, which might not sound that exciting, but we promise it is.

 Trying to revert back to your college days of a quick dinner before you relax and pregame?
 Hit Big & Little’s.
 This funky, cash-only BYOB joint is meant for an easy, inexpensive, and delicious meal.
 Go basic with the burgers and tacos, or take things to a higher level with the soft shell crab po’ boy or french fries with foie gras.
 Dinner will be great even if you later realize you’re too old to have serious pregames.